milescsmith/catch_and_kill/README.md

 ## `find-and-rename`

-Find all of the web_summary files created by cellranger count/multi or cellranger-atac count that are present in sample subdirectories organized under a single parent and then more and rename the files
+Find all of the web_summary/qc_report files created by cellranger count/multi or cellranger-atac count that are present in sample subdirectories organized under a single parent and then more and rename the files

 **Usage**: